In this article, we will share with you how to configure Azure Point-to-Site VPN connection in Windows Admin Center with Azure Network Adapter.

-One of the feature that get my attention is Azure Network Adapter.
+One of the features that get my attention is Azure Network Adapter.
 So What is Azure Network Adapter?

 Azure Network Adapter in Windows Admin Center enables a one-click experience to configure a Point-to-Site VPN connection between an on-premises Windows Server 2019 or Windows 10 and an Azure Virtual Network.
 This helps you to automate the entire configuration for the Azure Virtual Network gateway as well as the on-premises VPN client.